Tap Into the Power of "Color Consolidation" for Your Christmas Light Display

 Unfortunately, it's a concept that too few Christmas Enthusiasts utilize in designing their light displays.

 We've noticed a trend as of late.
 It seems that the go-to color scheme that many Christmas Enthusiasts utilize is simply a jumble of multicolored Christmas lights.

 Look at the displays going up in your neighborhood right now, and you'll likely notice what we've noticed.
 You'll see that most Christmas light displays utilize lots of mixed-color light sets, where each string of lights contains a cacophony of different colors.
 These same multicolored light strings are often used in decorating all the features of a property: the home, trees and foliage, walkways and driveways, etc.

 The temptation to do so is understandable.
-After all, Christmas is the most colorful of holidays.
+After all, Christmas is the most colorful holidays.
 So the more colors in each string of lights, the merrier.
 Right?

 The Power of Color Consolidation

 We aren't advising you not to use lots of different colors in designing your Christmas lighting display.
 Instead, we're suggesting that you consider an alternative method of using all those different colors: color consolidation.
-Color consolidation taps into the "strength lies in numbers, power derives from strength" philosophy.
+Color consolidation taps into the "strength lie in numbers, power derives from strength" philosophy.

 Here's how it works: